YunoHost/package_check/README.md

 - `port_already_use`: Causes an error on the port by opening before.
         The `port_already_use` test may eventually take in argument the port number.
         The port number must be written into parentheses, it will serve to test port.
+- `change_url`: Try to change the url by 6 different way.
+Root to path, path to another path and path to root.
+And the same thing, with another domain.

 ### `;;; Levels`
 Allow to choose how [each level](https://yunohost.org/#/packaging_apps_levels_fr) is determined